hdwallet-io/hdwallet.js/README.md

 A complete Hierarchical Deterministic (HD) Wallet generator for 200+ cryptocurrencies, built with TypeScript.

-> The library is designed to be flexible and scalable, making it ideal for developers who need to integrate multi-currency wallet functionalities into their applications.
-> It supports standard protocols for compatibility with other wallets and services, offering features like secure seed creation, efficient key management, and easy account handling.
+> This library offers a flexible and scalable solution for developers integrating multi-currency wallet functionality.
+It adheres to standard protocols for compatibility with other wallets and services, and provides features like secure seed generation, robust key management, and streamlined account control.
+By simplifying blockchain interactions, it enhances the developer experience and strengthens end-user security.
 >
-> This library simplifies the complexity of blockchain interactions and enhances security for end-users.
+> For Python support, explore [python-hdwallet](https://github.com/hdwallet-io/python-hdwallet), the original implementation of this library.
+Try it live at https://hdwallet.online, our interactive web playground.

 | Features                      | Protocols                                                                                                                                                                                                                                                                                                                                                                                                             |
 |:------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|